Professional clutter clearing practitioner training

 About the training

-This training, taught by Karen Kingston and Richard Sebok, covers a range of highly effective techniques and skills that are not taught in any other professional clutter clearing program.
+This training, taught by Richard and Karen Kingston, covers a range of highly effective techniques and skills that are not taught in any other professional clutter clearing program.

 Major emphasis is placed on learning to discern the underlying reasons why a client has accumulated clutter in the first place, to help the person to gain a new perspective about it.
 This results in a greater willingness for them to let it go and much less likelihood of them ever wanting to acquire clutter again in future.